SaddleBrooke Community Libraries Policy on Selection of Political Books

 All three libraries are actively enhancing their Large Print collections to include many current titles often found on the Best Seller lists.
 In the SaddleBrooke One Library look for the “NEW” Large Print selections at the end of the regular Large Print collection.
 In the DesertView Library the newest Large Print books are located at the beginning of the shelving for the New collection.
 New Large Print selections circulate for 14 days.

 Both the DesertView and SaddleBrooke One Libraries have books for sale each day during library hours.
 New titles are added almost daily, and the prices range from 50 cents to $5.
 Proceeds go to purchasing new books.

-If you are interested in volunteering at one of the three SaddleBrooke Libraries please stop by DesertView or SaddleBrooke One Libraries and leave your name and number so the appropriate person can get back to you.
+If you are interested in volunteering at one of the three SaddleBrooke Community Libraries please stop by DesertView or SaddleBrooke One Library and leave your name and number so the appropriate person can get back to you.
 Volunteers typically work a 3 ½ hour shift each week, year round.
 The available positions include: